 Excel VBA String Array

-In VBA, a String array is nothing but an array variable which can hold more than one string value with a single variable.
+In VBA, a String Array is nothing but an array variable that can hold more than one string value with a single variable.

-For example, look at the below VBA code.
+For example, look at the VBA code below.

 Code: